Air Bearing Basics

 The relative benefits of each approach are debatable.
 While orifices typically do not generate as uniform a pressure profile as can be achieved with porous media, there are ways to improve the pressure profile using a technique called "pocketed compensation".
 Porous media feeding provides more inherent damping than orifices, however proper sizing of the orifices can adjust damping.
 Orifices can become plugged if a very large particle gets into the air supply (this is extremely rare), where the porous media acts as a filter for the air.
 However, because of this filtering effect, over time the porous media itself can become clogged (oil vapor in the air is particularly bad) and a clogged porous bearing is much more difficult to clear than a clogged orifice.

 Orifice fed bearings can be made from one piece of material (particularly when using drilled nozzles) where porous bearings are necessarily made using varying materials and adhesives.

-At Nelson Air we have used both orifice and porous media feeding.
+At PI Nelson Air we have used both orifice and porous media feeding.
 Most of our standard products use pocket compensated orifices, however our LB series of linear bushings use porous bronze.
 Our typical orifice bearings are made using a special technique we have developed to drill the small orifices directly into the bearing, instead of using pressed in or glued in jewel nozzles.
 We believe that this technique reduces cost and complexity while increasing long term stability and reliability.
 However, jeweled nozzles are used when the design precludes drilled nozzles either because of geometry or because especially small orifice sizes (.004" for example) are required.